Pastrnak and Ullmark lead Bruins past struggling Devils, 4-3 - NewsBreak

 Pastrnak made it 3-1 when he beat Blackwood clean with a snap shot at 9:52.
 DeBrusk capped the huge second with his 13th goal off a pass from linemate Brad Marchand at 17:27.

-“I just tried to get myself a little bit (of) space towards the net and knew I had to elevate (the puck),” DeBrusk said.
-“It was a great play by (Marchand).
-He passed it through a stick and it was a tap-in.”

-Tatar and Sharangovich scored to cut Boston’s lead to 4-3, but Ullmark held off New Jersey, stopping 14 shots in the third.
+Tatar and Sharangovich scored to cut Boston’s lead to 4-3, but Ullmark held New Jersey off, stopping 14 shots in the third.

 Hughes broke the ice with his 18th goal, third in New Jersey’s past five games, and fourth on the power play at 16:36 of the first.